 With more evidence showing COVID-19 may have been in Ohio and spreading earlier than originally thought, many individuals are wondering, “did I already have it?” especially since it is possible to have the virus without ever showing symptoms.
 This is where COVID 19 antibody testing comes in.

 Antibodies are disease-specific proteins called immunoglobulins that help fight off infections and usually provide protection against getting that disease again, also know as immunity.
 While COVID-19 is a new disease and we continue to learn new things about it every day, it is believed that a COVID-19 antibody test done through a blood draw can determine whether a person was previously infected and now has some immunity to the disease.

-Understanding Antibody Test Results
+How to Understanding Antibody Test Results

 Once you have your testing done, it will be a few days before you receive your results